ingenerator/kohana-core/README.md

 anything here will work for you.

 Worse, most releases will be breaking unless you're using Kohana exactly how we are.

+See [UPGRADING.md](UPGRADING.md) if you really want to try and use it.

+And also [CHANGELOG.md](CHANGELOG.md).
+You really want to read that.